+A-3.2.6.1.(2) Six Storey Buildings.
+One of the key concerns for high-buildings is the potential for increased smoke movement in a fire as a consequence of stack-effect.
+One of the provisions of 3.2.6.1.(2) is to prohibit stairs or elevators from directly connecting more than 6 storeys consecutively.
+This prohibition is intended to limit the potential for smoke to enter the stairs or elevator shafts and contaminate floor areas above.
+However, this prohibition is not intended to restrict the potential for stairs or elevators to serve other floors or levels as long as they are provided with acceptable measures to limit the uncontrolled movement of smoke between floor levels.
+Designers may wish to consider the use of vestibules or other measures described in note A-3.2.6.2.(4) as part of a design solution to control smoke movement.

+A-3.2.6.1.(2)(c) Principal Entry for Firefighting.
+The limitation on vertical travel of 18 m describes the acceptable travel from the principal entry to the uppermost floor area.
+However this does not account for changes of height or specific entry arrangements outside of the building.
+In order to accomodate the potential need to set up hoses and other fire fighting equipment, or the movement of stretchers or other equipment, the route from the designed fire departement route to the principal entry assumes a clear and relatively level entry with only modest change in elevation throughout.
+The acceptability of complicated entry arrangements, or of significant slopes or changes in grade should be discussed with the fire department and other first responders in applying the provision of this Article.

-- A-3.2.6.2.(2) Stairway Protection Below Lowest Exit Level.
-A stairway serving floors below the lowest exit level is considered to comply with the intent of Sentence 3.2.6.2.(2) if the following conditions are satisfied. - 1) The stairway has a vent or door to the outdoors at or near the top of the stair shaft that has an openable area of not less than 0.1 m for each storey served by the stairway, less 0.01 m for each weatherstripped door and 0.02 m for each door that is not weatherstripped opening into the stairway. - 2) The stairway is enclosed in a shaft that - a) does not pass through the floor above the lowest exit level and is separate from a shaft that contains a stairway serving upper storeys, or - b) contains a stairway serving upper storeys, but is separated from that stairway at the lowest exit level by a fire separation having a fire-resistance rating not less than that required for the shaft enclosure. - 3) The stairway is provided with equipment capable of maintaining a flow of air introduced at or near the bottom of the stair shaft, at a rate equal to 0.47 m/s for each storey served by the stairway.
+A-3.2.6.2.(2) Stairway Protection Below Lowest Exit Level.
+A stairway serving floors below the lowest exit level is considered to comply with the intent of Sentence 3.2.6.2.(2) if the following conditions are satisfied.

+1) The stairway has a vent or door to the outdoors at or near the top of the stair shaft that has an openable area of not less than 0.1 m^2 for each storey served by the stairway, less 0.01 m^2 for each weatherstripped door and 0.02 m^2 for each door that is not weatherstripped opening into the stairway.

+- 2) The stairway is enclosed in a shaft that - a) does not pass through the floor above the lowest exit level and is separate from a shaft that contains a stairway serving upper storeys, or - b) contains a stairway serving upper storeys, but is separated from that stairway at the lowest exit level by a fire separation having a fire-resistance rating not less than that required for the shaft enclosure.

+3) The stairway is provided with equipment capable of maintaining a flow of air introduced at or near the bottom of the stair shaft, at a rate equal to 0.47 m^3 /s for each storey served by the stairway.